nhaancs/go-algorithms/0-algorithmic-thinking/0.3-logarithms/README.md

 ## Convension with base

-- log n can be base 10 or 2 (in big O notation)
+- log n can be base 10 or 2 (in Big-O notation)
 - lg n is base 2 (sometimes)
 - ln n is base e